RedisLabs/redislabs-docs/content/rdi/architecture.md

 ### Scalability and high availability

 RDI is highly available:

-When deployed on Kuberentes, RDI components are all stateless pods managed by Kubernetes and the RDI operator.
+When deployed on Kubernetes, RDI components are all stateless pods managed by Kubernetes and the RDI operator.
 When deployed on VMs, RDI use one VM as a failover (active-passive topology) with identical set of stateless components on each VM and an operator using a `Redlock` mechanism to ensure he owns the active set of RDI components.

 All RDI state is stored in highly available manner using Redis database high availability and Kubernetes etcd.